-Games a huge part of our family culture and homeschool so it only seemed natural that we find a way to gameschool virtually.
+Games are a huge part of our family culture and homeschool.
+In some ways, it’s how my child learns bets.
+Plus, in this day and age, it seems only natural that we find a way to gameschool virtually.

-I decided to throw together a few fun printables to help facilitate game play with her friends during their video chats.
+In an effort to support my daughter connecting with other children and virtually playing games together, I decided to throw together a few fun printables to help facilitate game play.

 The free printable pack includes Guess in 10, Charades, A-Z Fill In, Would You Rather, and Hangman.